 The price of college books has skyrocketed in recent years.
 According to the Bureau of Labor Statistics, the cost of new textbooks increased by 88% from 2006 to 2016.

-If you want to sell used textbooks, your best bet is to sell them on your own online.
+If you’re trying to figure out where to sell textbooks, your best bet is to sell them on your own online.
 There are many options available to help you figure out the best price.
 The five sites listed below are great options for getting started.

-The one downside of Amazon’s program is that your book has to be already in their database.
+Cons: The one downside of Amazon’s program is that your book already has to be in their database.
 If your textbook is part of a niche industry or written by a little-known author, it won’t come up in their system.
 Additionally, Amazon does not allow you to enter a book’s information that isn’t already listed.

 BookScouter is a site that links individuals who want to sell their books to book-buying vendors.
 You type in your book’s ISBN number, and you can see priced purchase offers from different buyers.